edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedSDK-C.rst

 You will now update the configuration for your new Device Service – changing the port it operates on (so as not to conflict with other Device Services), altering the scheduled times of when the data is collected from the Device Service (every 10 seconds), and setting up the initial provisioning of the random number generating device when the service starts.

-* Downlod this :download:`configuration.toml <configuration.toml>` to the ./res folder (this will overwrite an existing file – that’s ok).
+* Download this :download:`configuration.toml <configuration.toml>` to the ./res folder.

 If you will be running EdgeX inside of Docker containers (which you will at the bottom of this guide) you need to tell your new Device Service to listen on the Docker host IP address (172.17.0.1) instead of **localhost**.
 To do that, modify the configuration.toml file so that the top section looks like this: